Roadworthy and safety certificates

 |Trailers over 750kg up to 3,500kg||$36.15|

 Getting a safety certificate for an unregistered vehicle

 You can drive your unregistered vehicle to get the safety certificate, but make sure you:

-- remove the number plate(s) and label from the vehicle—standard number plates must be surrendered to the Queensland Government.
+- remove the number plate(s) and registration label (if applicable) from the vehicle—standard number plates must be surrendered to the Queensland Government.
 You are able to keep Queensland-issued personalised plates

 - take with you a complete vehicle registration application (F3518) (PDF, 422KB)